annna-martynova/A-B-test-calculation/README.md

 | Test 3 | 0 out of 4  | Reject |
 | Test 4 | 2 out of 4  | Requires further analysis |

-**Test 1** — strongest positive results; all segments show significant improvement in 3 key metrics.
+**Test 1** - strongest positive results; all segments show significant improvement in 3 key metrics.
 Ready for rollout.

-**Tests 2 & 3** — no statistically significant changes detected.
+**Tests 2 & 3** - no statistically significant changes detected.
 Hypotheses not confirmed; changes not recommended for implementation.

-**Test 4** — mixed results.
-Two metrics improved significantly, but weaker performance in remaining metrics requires further investigation before a decision can be made.
+**Test 4** - mixed results.
+Two metrics improved significantly, But weaker performance in the remaining metrics requires further investigation before a decision can be made.

 ## Recommendations